Robertoskr/deepr/README.md

 Deep learning framework

-Deepr is a deep learning framework created for learning purposes along with the deep learning course in my personal website.
+Deepr is a deep learning framework created from scratch using Numpy and Scipy libraries.

+It's not meant for production purposes since its very slow comparing it with other frameworks such as tensorflow or pytorch.

+It was created for learning purposes, because if you really want to understand how things are done, and how they work the best way is to implement them yourself.

 ## Supported: